Ipswich lace: History

 Typically the lace was produced from "prickings" or patterns created on parchment or pasteboard that were attached to a round bolster-style lace pillow.
 Bobbins whittled from local wood or reeds were used to provide the thread repository and the appropriate tension for constructing the lace.
 Linen or silk thread was the material commonly used in the early period with cotton employed only later after the development of mercerised cotton improved thread characteristics.
 Imported and individually handmade pins provided the structural support for the patterns, until pin-making machines became available in the 1840s.
 Known lace examples are largely white linen or black silk threads.

 Preceding and during the American Revolutionary War, the purchase of luxury imported goods was problematic from social, political, and logistical perspectives.
 Hannah Adams of Medfield, who later became an eminent writer, described making bobbin lace herself during these years.
 The style or type of lace she made is unknown, but confirms that lace making was underway and profitable during this period in Massachusetts.During the American revolutionary war, I learned to weave bobbin lace, which was then saleable, and much more profitable to me than spinning, sewing or knitting, which had previously been my employment.
 At this period I found but little time for literary pursuits.
 But at the termination of the American war, this resource failed, and I was again left in a destitute situation.

 By the 1790s, over 600 women in the Ipswich area were producing significant quantities of lace for sale.
 Stored in the Library of Congress with the papers of Alexander Hamilton, a report of this activity was submitted to the Secretary of the Treasury with actual samples of Ipswich lace.
 Reverend Joseph Dana, author of the report, provided:

 Rev. Dana reported 13483 yards of edgings and 28496 yards of lace, for a total of 41979 yards of Ipswich lace made by local women in that time frame.

 Lace making continued through the end of the century and into the early 1800s as a hand-made activity, and period advertisements for “American Laces” and “Ipswich Lace” indicate that the lace was available from local merchants, on par with competing European laces.
+Period paintings in the New England region frequently illustrate black lace shawls with trims that resemble Ipswich laces.
+However, these garments may have been too fragile to survive the centuries and are difficult to locate in archives.
+Black lace was subject to decay due to "acidic mordant" that made them fragile.